PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:02:00
+Last updated: 2024-04-02 19:02:34
-Random Quote: The deepest craving of human nature is the need to be appreciated. - William James
+Random Quote: Trying to define yourself is like trying to bite your own teeth. - Alan Watts